• Skip to primary navigation

 • Vanilla Extract: Vanilla Extract adds a beautiful flavor itself but it also boosts the flavor of other ingredients.

 • Cream of Tartar: Cream of tartar is a byproduct of wine making and is very acidic.
-It adds that characteristic tanginess to the dough and also reacts with the baking soda for the dramatic pillowy texture I adore in my snickerdoodle recipes!
+It adds that characteristic tanginess to the dough and also reacts with the baking soda for the dramatic pillowy texture I adore in my snickerdoodle recipe!

 • Ground Cardamom: I prefer to purchase cardamom seeds and grind them in smaller batches].
 Recipes typically call for small amounts and pre-ground cardamom will lose its unique aroma and flavor over time.
 Sometimes pre-ground cardamom smells a little soapy whereas freshly ground cardamom is floral with citrus notes.

-• Kosher Salt: Kosher salt is lass salty than table salt and a teaspoon weighs less than other finer ground varieties.
+• Kosher Salt: Kosher salt is less salty than table salt and a teaspoon weighs less than other finer ground varieties.
 It heightens the flavor and will keep cookies from tasting dull or flat.

 • All-purpose flour: All-purpose flour has just the right amount of gluten to make soft, chewy cookies.